matkoniecz/UnNetHackPlus/Alt.org---nethack-addi(c)tion:-current-random-messages.md

 Gravestone	It's only a flesh wound; nothing serious.
 Gravestone	James Brown is dead.
 Gravestone	Jeanne -- She died and we did nothing.
+Gravestone	Just one more hit . . .
 Gravestone	Just resting a while.
 Gravestone	Killed by a black dragon -- This grave is empty Gravestone	Killed by a succubus with AIDS.